Graduated PhD 2019

-Modelling carbon uptake of Australian evergrenn ecosystems under rising [CO2] and water limitation
+Modelling carbon uptake of Australian evergreen ecosystems under rising [CO2] and water limitation

-A modeling approach of the economy, equilibrium and dynamics of LAI.
+A modelling approach of the economy, equilibrium and dynamics of LAI.

 Leaf area index (LAI) is one of the most important ecosystem properties, but also remains difficult to predict.
 Some current land surface models take LAI as an input, whereas others attempt to predict it based on NPP.
 For example, one common assumption is that a fixed proportion of net primary production (NPP) is used to grow new leaves.
 Very few models consider top-down constraints on LAI, which can result in unrealistic predictions under altered climate patterns.